How to choose the right web hosting for you

 In order to build a professional website, you do not need to be a web developer or designer.
 An attractive and efficient website that portrays information and connects you to visitors is relatively easy to create in 2020.
 With WordPress, Wix, Squarespace, and more providing all the tools you need, basic website creation simply requires some time commitment.

 However, in this environment of simplicity, many people forget about one of the more important aspects of website creation: hosting.
-Web hosting is fundamental to any website, yet most site owners pay very little attention to it.
+Web hosting is fundamental to any website, yet most owners pay little attention to it.
 The thinking is that hosting is a formality to get out of the way and any option will do.

 Unfortunately, the reality is not that simple.
 On the contrary, choosing the wrong hosting can cause significant damage to your business, with your website crashing the moment you start getting an influx of traffic.